cbbowen/graph/README.md

 |                            | `g.shortest_paths_to(v, w, ...)`            | `pair<Subtree, Map<Vert, Distance>>` | Finds the paths with minimum total edge weights `w(e)` to `v` from all verticies which can reach it
 | Prim's                     | `g.minimum_tree_reachable_from(v, w, ...)`  | `Subtree`                            | Finds the spanning tree with minimum total edge weights `w(e)` to all vertices reachable from `v`
 |                            | `g.minimum_tree_reaching_to(v, w, ...)`     | `Subtree`                            | Finds the spanning tree with minimum total edge weights `w(e)` from all vertices from which `v` is reachable

+# Contributing

+If you find a bug or there is a data structure or algorithm you think should be added, please create an issue.
+Or if you're feeling ambitious, implement the changes yourself and send a pull request.